Get exclusive member benefits & effect social change. Join Today

 The symptoms of hemolytic anemia include:

-The pyruvate kinase test is a blood test that can be used to measure the levels of pyruvate kinase in your body.
 Your doctor can determine if you have pyruvate kinase deficiency based on the results of this and other diagnostic tests.

 Pyruvate kinase deficiency is a genetic disorder that is autosomal recessive.
 This means that each parent carries the defective gene for this disease.
-Although the gene is not expressed in either of the parents (meaning that neither has pyruvate kinase deficiency), the recessive trait has a one-in-four chance of appearing in any children that the parents have together.
+Although the gene is not expressed in either of the parents (meaning that neither has pyruvate kinase deficiency), the recessive trait has a 1-in-4 chance of appearing in any children that the parents have together.

 The pyruvate kinase test is performed on blood taken during a standard blood draw.
 A nurse or doctor will take a sample of blood from your arm or hand using a small needle or a blade called a lancet.